 Beginner balls aren’t used to play for a long time period, which means you should progress towards the next level: intermediate with proper learning.
 You should play with these balls for a couple of months or up to when you have the mind to switch to the next standard.

 What is High Altitude & Why it has different Tennis Balls

-The high altitude has different climate condition.
-When you climb a hill, air temperature & pressure decreases and usually it has cold weather.
-The tennis ball material and specification for normal weather is not suitable, as it may gets hard in low temperature.
+The high altitude has different climate conditions.
+When you climb a hill, air temperature & pressure decrease and usually it has cold weather.
+The tennis ball material and specification for normal weather is not suitable, as it may get hard in low temperature.

-It’s the reason the cold climate conditions has specific material and size.
+It’s the reason the cold climate conditions have specific materials and sizes.

 These balls are approved by ITF and used at high elevated courts i.e. more than or equal to 4000 ft with low air pressure and cold weather.
 Basically, it’s a special pressurized ball and has a low bounce at a specific altitude.

 The balls are manufactured from high-quality felt material, especially to solve problems of high altitude and to provide smooth gameplay.

 It is 6% bigger than a regular ball which balances the low air pressure at this altitude.
 Due to this low pressure, you may need other accessories like an oxygen mask to have a good play.